The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Introduction

-In semicomplete digraphs, the presence of an~$(x,y)$-Hamiltonian path can be decided in time~$\Oh(n^5)$ using the algorithm by Bang-Jensen, Manoussakis and Thomassen described in~\cite{DBLP:journals/jal/Bang-JensenMT92}.
-For semicomplete multipartite digraphs, the presence of a quasi-Hamiltonian path whose endpoints are in the set~$\{x,y\}$ can be decided in time \(\Oh(n^{27})\) using the algorithm by Bang-Jensen, Maddaloni, and Simonsen described in~\cite{DBLP:journals/dam/Bang-JensenMS13}.
-However, when the direction of the path is made explicit as well, the problem is~$\NP$-complete as shown in the same work.
-Though this is not stated in~\cite[Theorem 3.1]{DBLP:journals/dam/Bang-JensenMS13}, the proof shows that the problem remains hard even when restricting the inputs to SMDs with independence number exactly 3.
+In semicomplete digraphs, the presence of an~$(x,y)$-Hamiltonian path can be decided in time~$\Oh(n^5)$ using the algorithm by Bang-Jensen, Manoussakis and Thomassen~\cite{DBLP:journals/jal/Bang-JensenMT92}.
+For semicomplete multipartite digraphs, the presence of a quasi-Hamiltonian path whose endpoints are in the set~$\{x,y\}$ can be decided in time \(\Oh(n^{27})\) using the algorithm by Bang-Jensen, Maddaloni, and Simonsen~\cite{DBLP:journals/dam/Bang-JensenMS13}.
+However, when the direction of the path is made explicit as well, the problem becomes~$\NP$-complete as shown in the same work.
+Although this is not stated in~\cite[Theorem~3.1]{DBLP:journals/dam/Bang-JensenMS13}, the proof shows that the problem remains hard even when restricting the inputs to SMDs with independence number exactly three.
 This is due to the fact that the reduction is from Boolean satisfiability and, apart from auxiliary singleton color classes, the color classes in the reduction correspond to the literals in clauses of the given CNF-formula.
-Thus, color classes of size 3 are sufficient when reducing from~$\trSAT$.
+Thus, color classes of size three are sufficient for \(\NP\)-completeness when reducing from~$\trSAT$.

-Recently, Bang-Jensen, Wang and Yeo showed a similar result in~\cite{bangjensen2024generalized}: Deciding the presence of a quasi-Hamiltonian cycle~$C$ satisfying the inequality~$1\leq|V(C)\cap V_i|<|V_i|$ for all~$i$ such that~$1\leq i\leq c$, i.e.\ a quasi-Hamiltonian cycle which avoids at least one vertex from each color class, is~$\NP$-complete.
-Similarly, deciding the presence of a quasi-Hamiltonian cycle where the equality~$|V(C)\cap V_i|=1$ is satisfied for all~$i$ such that~$1\leq i\leq c$, i.e.\ a quasi-Hamiltonian cycle which intersects each color class exactly once, is~$\NP$-complete.
+Recently, Bang-Jensen, Wang and Yeo~\cite{DBLP:journals/dam/Bang-JensenWY25} proved a similar result: Deciding the presence of a quasi-Hamiltonian cycle~$C$ satisfying the inequality~$1\leq|V(C)\cap V_i|<|V_i|$ for all~$i$ such that~$1\leq i\leq c$, i.e.~a quasi-Hamiltonian cycle which avoids at least one vertex from each color class, is~$\NP$-complete.
+Similarly, deciding the presence of a quasi-Hamiltonian cycle where the equality~$|V(C)\cap V_i|=1$ is satisfied for all~$i$ such that~$1\leq i\leq c$, i.e.~a quasi-Hamiltonian cycle which intersects each color class exactly once, is~$\NP$-complete.